["learn"]

 First Officer Spritz Paper Plane cocktail variations served in an airport lounge

 Well, now you know—there are all sorts of amazing Paper Plane cocktail variations.
-Let us know which one is your favorite, and tag us in your pictures on the ‘Gram.
+Let us know which one is your favorite and tag us in your pictures on the ‘Gram (opens in new window).
 Also, remember to sign up for our newsletter to get a serious serving of inspiration dished up in your inbox.

 FREQUENTLY ASKED QUESTIONS